awkwardengineer/time-blocker/3-project-plans/070-styling-polish.md

 ## Implementation Steps

+**Note: Tailwind CSS v3 Decision**
+- The UI Kit uses Tailwind CSS v3 (via CDN), and the app has been downgraded from v4 to v3.4.1 to ensure compatibility
+- This ensures hover states and other utilities work identically between the UI Kit and the app
+- Future upgrade path: Upgrade both UI Kit and app to v4 together when ready

 1. **Sync tailwind.config.js to Match UI Kit** ✅
    - **Current State**: The ui-kit uses CDN Tailwind with inline config in `template.html`, while the app uses `tailwind.config.js`.
 They are NOT currently synced.
    - **Goal**: Update `tailwind.config.js` to match the ui-kit configuration exactly